khpavel/clindoc-app-backend/API_SPECIFICATION.md

 - When uploading a new document with the same `type` and `language`, previous documents are automatically marked as `is_current=false`
 - The uploaded document is automatically indexed for RAG if `is_rag_enabled=true` (default)
 - `index_status` is set to "not_indexed" initially, then updated to "indexed" after successful RAG ingestion
+- RAG ingestion runs as a background task, so the response may return before indexing is complete
+- The document is immediately available after upload, but RAG chunks may not be available until indexing completes

 **Error Responses:**
 - `400`: File must have a filename, or language must be 'ru' or 'en'